swerobo/reflexoffice-api-python/README.md

 # reflexoffice-api-python
-Backend for ReflexOffic using MySql server.
+Backend for ReflexOffice using MySql server.